 Sheng B, Marsh K, Slavkovic AB, et al., 2017, Statistical models for incorporating data from routine HIV testing of pregnant women at antenatal clinics into HIV/AIDS epidemic estimates, AIDS, Vol: 31, Pages: S87-S94, ISSN: 0269-9370

-Elmes J, Skovdal M, Nhongo K, et al., 2017, A reconfiguration of the sex trade: How social and structural changes in eastern Zimbabwe left women involved in sex work and transactional sex more vulnerable, PLOS ONE, Vol: 12, ISSN: 1932-6203
+Elmes JAR, Skovdal M, Nhongo K, et al., 2017, A reconfiguration of the sex trade: How social and structural changes in eastern Zimbabwe left women involved in sex work and transactional sex more vulnerable, PLOS One, Vol: 12, ISSN: 1932-6203

-Garnett G, Hallett T, Gregson S, 2016, HIV Prevention Cascades: Identifying Gaps in the Delivery of HIV Prevention Interventions, Conference on HIV Research for Prevention (HIV R4P), Publisher: MARY ANN LIEBERT, INC, Pages: 245-245, ISSN: 0889-2229
+Garnett G, Hallett T, Gregson S, 2016, HIV Prevention Cascades: Identifying Gaps in the Delivery of HIV Prevention Interventions, Conference on HIV Research for Prevention (HIV R4P), Publisher: Mary Ann Liebert, Pages: 245-245, ISSN: 0889-2229

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.